 Recess may only be withheld, at the discretion of the principal/designee, when students' safety is a concern (such as equipment or facility repairs or severe weather) and/or a child is at risk of harm to self or others.
-In addition, MCPS staff may not withhold food or foodrelated incentives as a disciplinary consequence.
+In addition, MCPS staff may not withhold f ood or food-related incentives as a disciplinary consequence.